RIB CAGE ANATOMY

 • Also called vertebrosternal ribs

-• Provide primary structural support to the thoracic cage
+• Provide primary structural support to your thoracic cage

 False Ribs (Ribs 8-10)